 We live in a results-based society that often doesn’t have time to let things simmer.
 You understand that therapy takes time to see lasting results, but your patients might not feel the same way.
 Many people want to start to see results immediately.
 They want fast food rather than planting a garden and if a patient wants the fast-food version of therapy, they’ll often stop seeing their therapist.

 Contact us to learn more

 If you want to learn more about why people stop seeing their therapist, you can get information from an outcome tracker with MyOutcomes.
 We offer tracking software that will help you get feedback and a better understanding of why patients move on from their therapist.
-Give us a call today at 877-763-4775 or send us a message to get started.
+Send us a message to get started.
 We want to help you improve how you serve your patients.